hugapi/hug/EXTENDING.md

 - `hug_transform_` if your extension is used primarily to add a new hug transformer (for example: hug_transform_add_time)
 - `hug_middleware_` if your extension is used primarily to add a middleware to hug (for example: hug_middleware_redis_session)

-For any more complex or general use case that doesn't fit into these predefined use-cases or combines many of them, it is perfectly suitable to simply prefix your extension with `hug_`.
+For any more complex or general use case that doesn't fit into these predefined categories or combines many of them, it is perfectly suitable to simply prefix your extension with `hug_`.
 For example: hug_geo could combine hug types, hug input formats, and hug output formats making it a good use case for a simply prefixed extension.

 Building Recommendations